Amirhb/hipersia-sample-shoutbox/README.md

 ...
 ```
 ### Csrf Support
-Hipersia forces csrf-protection ofr POST request.
+Hipersia forces csrf-protection for POST requests.
 You have to add the following field in your twig template when POST-ing a form:
 ```
 <input type="hidden" name="hipersia_csrf" value="{{ hipersia_csrf }}">
 ```